linkmalloc/proudbisayabai.ph/_posts/2021-04-14-santiago-white-beach-camotes.md

 ---
 author: "PBB Admins"
 layout: post
-title: "Explore Santiago White Beach Camotes"
+title: "Perfect Place for a Summer Vacation: Santiago White Beach Camotes"
 description: "It's Vacation Time!
 Santiago White beach is a long beach with fine white sand.
 It is located in the south part of Pacijan island, one of the 3 main islands of Camotes."
 categories:
   - destination